Menu

 www.make-it-in-germany.com/de/visum-aufenthalt/fachkraefteeinwanderungsgesetz

-Extension and amendment of a residence title for employees
+Extension and change of residence permit for employees

-From 1 March 2024, there will be a residence permit for talents with a start-up scholarship:
+Residence permit for talents with a startup scholarship:

-Skilled workers pursuant to § 18 Abs.
-3 AufenthG will be able to obtain a residence permit for up to 18 months to set up a company if they are granted a scholarship from a German scientific organization or public body for this purpose.
+In future, specialists within the meaning of Section 18 (3) Residence Act (AufenthG) can receive a residence permit for up to 18 months to set up a company if they are granted a scholarship from a German scientific organization or public body for this purpose.

-In selected cases (investors, self-employed people and people who are of particular economic or cultural interest for the state of Berlin), the Business Immigration Service of the LEA Berlin also issues residence permits for individuals who are not represented by a company.
-The connection is usually established via Berlin Partner für Wirtschaft und Technologie or via the IHK Berlin.
-In these selected cases, there must be a justified economic or cultural interest of the city of Berlin.
-Freelancers should generally turn to their respective country department at the Berlin Immigration Office.
+In selected cases, the Business Immigration Service of the LEA Berlin also issues residence permits for investors/self-employed persons/founders.
+The connection is usually established via Berlin Partner for Business and Technology or via the Berlin Chamber of Industry and Commerce.
+In these selected cases, there must be a justified economic interest on the part of the State of Berlin.

 Application for Freelancers